Andreansx/Networking-lab/projects/02-vlan30-access-without-sfp-transreceivers/readme.md

 In the final working version I used `post-up` commands to use the Linux built-it network bridge functions.

+> [!CAUTION]
+> The block of code below is the immediate cause of the later broadcast storm that I encountered and that took down my entire OSPF.
+Please **DO NOT** use it as a template for your own similar topology.
+> Instead look at [OSPF, L2 loop troubleshooting](../11-ospf-and-l2-loop).
+I explained there what was wrong and what is the correct approach.
+> My solution below does in fact technically work.
+But it's a really big risk of a massive loop.

 ### 4.1.
 Final `/etc/network/interfaces`

 ```ini